fbpx

 As an alternative to Tibco Nimbus, Skore has several key similarities as well as some significant improvements.
 The founding team at Skore worked with the Nimbus platform for many years and have considerable experience using it for process improvement, change and transformation.

 It was this experience that led the team to build Skore.
-Skore is not a direct alternative to Tibco Nimbus but those seeking a simple and user friendly approach to process will feel at home.
+Skore takes the things that make Tibco Nimbus great but makes it even easier to use..
 If you are looking for something that’s intuitive, easy to learn and provides more insights and analytics then Skore could well be a perfect fit.

 Speak to a Skore Expert